preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/webcontent-managament/publishing-channels/index.rst

 .. image:: channels-clickplus.png

-Use the following settings:
+2. Use the following settings:

 .. image:: channels-settings.png

-(A description of how the settings works will ba edded soon.)
+(A description of how the settings works will be added soon.)